VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Status Reports/Status Report Fall Week 12.md

    - Met with Dustin
       - Requirements for implementation are very light
    - Presented implementation document to faculty advisor
+   - Updated the code to work with our database

 ## 2) Milestones to be completed next week 13
    - Start Poster